Ganciclovir: Administration

 Stable disease is treated with 1000 mg orally three times daily.
 Similar dosing is used to prevent disease in high-risk patients, such as those infected with human immunodeficiency virus (HIV) or those with organ transplants.

 Ganciclovir is also available in slow-release formulations for insertion into the vitreous humour of the eye, as treatment for CMV retinitis (associated with HIV infection).

-A topical ophthalmic gel preparation of ganciclovir was recently approved for the treatment of acute herpes simplex keratitis.
+A topical ophthalmic gel preparation of Ganciclovir was approved for the treatment of acute herpes simplex keratitis.